bbelotti/Chubby-Babi-Cookbook/README.md

-# Il Chubby Babi 📖
+# The Chubby Babi 📖

-Welcome to the digital edition of **Il Chubby Babi**, a beautifully formatted LaTeX cookbook template optimized for multi-language management, clean typography, and automated recipe compiling.
+Welcome to the digital edition of **The Chubby Babi**, a beautifully formatted LaTeX cookbook template optimized for multi-language management, clean typography, and automated recipe compiling.

 Whether you want to browse my personal recipe collection or reuse this structure as a blank canvas for your own culinary notebook, this repository contains everything you need to get started.